avmain/Acadview-Docs/docs/How to install Python in Ubuntu.md

 # How to install Python in Ubuntu

 1. By default python2 and python 3 come pre-installed in Ubuntu.
-You can check the version of each of them by following the given procedure.
-  1. Open the terminal from either of the given two steps
+You can check the version of each of them by following the given procedure.Open the terminal from either of the given two steps

     i.
 Open the Search Dash by clicking the Ubuntu icon in the upper-left, type "terminal", and select the Terminal application from the results that appear.